 After the peace treaty signing in Washington, the three national leaders involved have been looking ahead to the next developments.

-After the peace treaty signing in Washington, the three national leaders involved have been looking ahead to the next developments.
+Background: After the peace treaty signing in Washington, the three national leaders involved have been looking ahead to the next developments.
 President Carter told a State dinner at the White House on Monday (26 March) he wanted the treaty to be the cornerstone for a comprehensive treaty for the region.
 President Anwar Sadat of Egypt said he looked forward to forthcoming negotiations to establish self-government on the West Bank of the Jordan and Gaza.
 The following day (27 March).
 Israeli Prime Minister Menachem Begin told Congressmen there should be no doubt that Israel wanted a humane way to solve the problem for Palestinian Arabs.

 SYNOPSIS: After the signing the mood at the State dinner was buoyant.